SB2318/UltimateHealth/README.md

 `npm install -s`

-**Once dependencies are installed, run the server using following command**
+**Once dependencies are installed, run the server using the following command**

 `npm run dev`